nilsiker/nilsiker.github.io/content/blog/finite-state-machine-2/index.md

     }
 {% end %}

 It might not look *too bad* at this point.
 If I recall, our demo showcase proved that our basic movement system worked!
-So why bother with all this?
+So why should we bother reworking it?

 Once we start adding more systems, more states and (cue foreshadowing) a way for our states to handle external events, this setup will swiftly become a breeding ground for logical errors and hard-to-maintain code.